marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 - [How to Write Good Tests](https://github.com/mockito/mockito/wiki/How-to-write-good-tests)

 [^1]: Any testing framework or library can introduce overhead.
 It's not exclusive to Mocks.
-[^2]: See [How to Write Good Tests]([https://github.com/mockito/mockito/wiki/How-to-write-good-tests](https://github.com/mockito/mockito/wiki/How-to-write-good-tests "https://github.com/mockito/mockito/wiki/How-to-write-good-tests")) for more examples.
+[^2]: See [How to Write Good Tests](https://github.com/mockito/mockito/wiki/How-to-write-good-tests) for more examples.
 [^3]: While it is important to minimize unnecessary dependencies, in practical scenarios, it is not always possible or even desirable to have zero dependencies.
 [^4]: Birthday example is inspired by [Birthday Greetings Kata](http://matteo.vaccari.name/blog/archives/154).
 [^5]: Alternatively, you can use a nested [Functional Interface](https://kotlinlang.org/docs/fun-interfaces.html) instead of a [high-order function](https://kotlinlang.org/docs/lambdas.html).
 That is useful when you need distinguished types, such as when using libraries such as [Dagger](https://dagger.dev/) or [Koin](https://insert-koin.io/).
+[^6]: I know that is a too simple example, there isn't much to test but I hope you get the point.